 - You’re knowledgeable about computers, or are you interested in learning?

 - You think that you will be upgrading individual components soon or down the road.

-Either way, you can’t go very wrong, as there are plenty of great options to choose from in both departments.
+Either way, you can’t go wrong, as both departments have plenty of great options.

 Middle Ground Alternatives

 Other desktop options are available that offer alternatives over tower cases.
 They cannot provide the power that the hardware in tower cases offers, but some of them can deliver performance to get many types of work done and run some good game titles.

 Mini computers, like the Mac Mini or Intel NUC, can be supplied as barebone or complete and are extremely compact.

 They aren’t powerhouses but can still provide enough computing power to small office users and general use cases.

 These computers offer some desirable features that towers do, like keeping the computer side of things separate from the monitor, allowing for better upgradability or repair options.